WordPress/openverse/documentation/reference/consent_decision_making.md

 The consent decision-making document linked above also includes instructions for opting out of a decision discussion you do not wish to or cannot participate in.

-If you've been asked to give input on this discussion but do not need to participate in the full decision-making process, please provide your feedback/input however best fits the needs of the discussion.
+**If you've been asked to give input on this discussion but do not need to participate in the full decision-making process**, please provide your feedback/input however best fits the needs of the discussion.

 ## Current round